 Learn More: How Much Does Life Insurance Cost in 2021?

 Life insurance comes in many forms.
 Here are a few distinctions between the many types of life insurance.

 Group life insurance vs. individual life insurance

 You can buy life insurance as part of a group plan and/or you can purchase your own individual policy.

 Group life insurance covers the lives of several individuals, usually based on employment with the same employer or on membership with the same organization.
-With an individual policy, the insured’s life is the only one covered by the policy.
+With an individual life insurance policy, the insured’s life is the only one that is covered.

 Group life insurance is typically cheaper because the life insurance company is collecting premiums and spreading its risk among multiple people.
 Also, group policies are sometimes provided at no cost to the insureds by the plan sponsor, be it an employer or association.

 However, group life insurance plans also limit the amount of coverage you can apply for.
 Employers, for example, often limit your coverage to an amount based on your salary.